kojima-hi/PC_Setting/mac.md

 # MAC

 ## Migration
 You can migrate data between Macs easily.
 Follow the guidance in your initializing a new Mac.
-Use a USB-C cable, though not a charging USB-C calbe that comes with MBP.
+Use a USB-C cable to connect the PCs, though not a charging USB-C calbe that comes with MBP.

 The following is a note on manual settings after using the Migration Assistant.